How to Create a Scalable SaaS Marketing Plan: A Complete Guide

 When you optimize marketing content for MOFU, it’s when you can find incredible success.
 When you meet people when they need you and a solution you have, that’s when the important SEO work comes in.
 Especially if you’re in a saturated market, figure out where you’re going to pin your focus and lead this content with SEO.

-“When I started out at a previous role, we made the mistake of using internal reports and data to create TOFU content marketing pieces, and we just weren’t seeing the click-through rates we’d hoped for.
-The issue was, our TOFU content was focusing on the solution or the use case as opposed to the benefit that solution or use case gave to the client.
+“When I started out at a previous role we just weren’t seeing the click-through rates we’d hoped for with our TOFU content.
+The issue was, the content wasn’t focusing on the benefit that our product gave the client.

 We began to reframe our TOFU marketing content for the benefits of what the product does, not the product itself, and we saw much more engagement and click-throughs with our TOFU content.”